cybernetisk/internsystem-v2/CONTRIBUTING.md

 ```
 git remote
 ```
-You should see "cyb" listed along with "origin", which is the name of your remote fork on gihub that you made earlier.
+You should see "cyb" listed along with "origin", which is the name of your remote fork on GitHub that you made earlier.

 Now we need to set up your local development branch and set it to track cyb/development First you'll need to fetch the branches from cyb by running
 ```
 git fetch cyb
 ```
-Now you can finaly set up your local development branch with the command:
+Now you can finally set up your local development branch with the command:
 ```
 git checkout -b development --track cyb/development
 ```